 The German Aerospace Center (DLR) is Germany´s national research center for aeronautics and space.
 Its extensive research and development activities in aeronautics, space, energy, transport and security are integrated into national and international cooperative ventures.
 As Germany´s space agency, DLR has been given responsibility for the planning and the implementation of the German space programe by the German federal government.

-NDMC is a global program with the mission to promote international cooperation among research groups investigating the mesopause region (80-100 km) with the goal of early identification of changing climate signals.
+NDMC is a global program with the mission to promote international cooperation amongst research groups investigating the mesopause region (80-100 km), with the goal of early identification of changing climate signals.
 This program involves the coordinated study of atmospheric variability at all time scales, the exchange of existing know-how, and the coordinated development of improved observation, analysis techniques and modeling.
 The initial emphasis is on mesopause region airglow techniques utilizing the existing ground-based and satellite measurement capabilities.
 NDMC is coordinated by DLR-DFD in cooperation with the UFS.

 Storm systems are one of the most destructive natural disaster phenomena.
 It is still difficult to predict their intensity and track on timescales larger than some hours.
 The focus of CESAR is to improve the forecast by characterizing the change of the energy content of a storm system.
 It is well-known, that storm systems generate gravity waves and infrasound.
 During CESAR it is investigated whether monitoring these wave signatures by remote sensing and in-situ techniques allows the quantification of the changing energy content of the underlying storm system.

-Precipitation is dependent on the microphysical porperties of the clouds.
+Precipitation is dependent on the microphysical properties of the clouds.
 The doppler cloud radar installed at the UFS Schneefernerhaus detects the backscatter signal produced by different hydrometeor types like cloud droplets, drizzle, rain drops, ice particles and snow.
 This data can help to understand the generation of precipitation and may also be used to validate satellite measurements.